Koja, Jakarta: Kramat Tunggak red-light district

 In 1972, a red-light district known as Kramat Tunggak (abbreviated as Kramtung) was established in Tugu Utara Administrative Village under then-Jakarta Governor Ali Sadikin's policy to "localize" prostitutes in the area into a single complex.
 Covering an area of 109,435 m2, the complex faced opposition from the local Muslim community.
 The complex provided work for about 3,000 prostitutes and provided health checks, clinics and condoms.
 In 1998, following the fall of president Suharto, Jakarta Governor Sutiyoso decided to close the red-light district.
 The entire complex was officially closed on 31 December 1999.
 Sutiyoso said the closure was a signal from God.
 "We are reminded that this is wrong and we should go back to the right path," he said.
 At the time of the closing, the complex contained 277 brothels, with 1,615 prostitutes under the supervision of 258 brothel keepers.
 Some of the sex workers were later provided with training for new jobs, but many simply moved to plying their trade on the streets or to brothels a few kilometers to the north.

 In 2002, an Islamic learning center called Jakarta Islamic Center (JIC) was established on the site of the former red-light district.
 Completed in 2003 and covering an area of 7 ha, the center contains a 6,000 m2 mosque and a place for Islamic learning.

 Kelurahan (Administrative Village)

-The subdistrict of Koja is divided into seven kelurahan ("administrative villages"):
+The district of Koja is divided into seven kelurahan ("administrative villages"):